DavidLP/pilight/README.md

 This client interfaces with the pilight-daemon to send and receive RF codes (https://www.pilight.org/).

 Sending and receiving is implemented in an asychronous way.
 A callback function can be defined that reacts on received data.
+Automatic check if the send data was transmitted by the pilight-daemon is implemented.

 All pilight-send commands can be used by this client (https://wiki.pilight.org/doku.php/psend).
 Also check https://manual.pilight.org/en/api